adhiluphanna/deliciousrecipeh/content/post/379-simple-way-to-make-favorite-crab-curry.md

 - "as needed mustard oil"
 recipeinstructions:
 - "Heat oil in a kadhai and add cardamom, bay leaf, clove. add onion and fry until golden brown. add ginger garlic paste and tomato fry until becomes soft."
-- "Then add chilli powder, green chillies, turmeric powder, salt to taste, cumin powder, coriander powder &amp; fry them 5 mins."
+- "Then add chilli powder, green chillies, turmeric powder, salt to taste, cumin powder, coriander powder & fry them 5 mins."
 - "Now add in cleaned crab and toss well in the masala."
-- "Add a little heated water &amp; Cover and cook for 20 mins.."
+- "Add a little heated water & Cover and cook for 20 mins.."
 - "Finally, Add meat masala and turn off the gas.
 Now add coriander leaves and serve with rice."
 categories:
 - Recipe